-Plans are being prepared to construct a multi-unit residential building at 841, 845 and 855 Grenon Avenue in the City of Ottawa, Ontario (see Key Plan, Figure 1).
+Plans are being prepared to construct a multi-unit residential building at 841, 845 and 855(A) Grenon Avenue in the City of Ottawa, Ontario (see Key Plan, Figure 1).
 In total, the site consists of about 0.14 hectares (0.35 acres) of land located on the east side of Grenon Avenue, about 160 metres south of the intersection of Carling Avenue and Grenon Avenue, City of Ottawa, Ontario.
 The site is currently occupied by a single family dwelling and vacant lands.
 The remaining areas not occupied by the dwelling are mostly scattered trees and open grassed surfaced yard space.

-Preliminary plans are being prepared to construct a residential development consisting of about a 620 square metre four storey building with a single storey of "basement / below grade" parking at the site.
-The footprint of the basement / below grade parking will extend beyond the proposed building and have an area of about 1300 square metres.
-It is understood that the building will contain 33 units residential units.
+Preliminary plans are being prepared to construct a residential development consisting of about a 660 square metre four storey building.
+The upper three floors will contain 27 residential units.
+The ground floor and basement will contain guest parking at the basement level and will utilize three level car elevators (car stackers) for tenant parking.
 It is understood that the proposed building will be of wood or steel framed construction with conventional spread footing foundations.
 The proposed building will be serviced by municipal water and sanitary services.